glasklart/hd/README.md

 New Icon Request
 ---------------------------------------------------------------------

+If the icon has not already been requested, enter an issue title with only the name of the application such as:

+    Find My Friends

+Do not enter

+    Requesting Find Friends!!!!1!!
+    ZOMG I would <3 you forEVAH if you did this one! :)
+    I can't Find My Friends!
+Can you help!?!?!?
+    URGENT!!
+YOU MUST DO THIS FOR ME OR I'LL DIE OF DYSENTERY!

+### Tracking Down Needed Information ###

-If the icon has not already been requested, you'll need to track down a few specific pieces of information in order for the icon request to be valid.
+There are a few specific pieces of information we'll need in order for the icon request to be valid.

 __If you do not provide the exact information below, your request will be rejected.__